The 60 Most Beautiful Words in the English Language—And How to Use Them

 Today, the word is used to refer to something that could fix everything.
 Imagine a remedy for all of the problems you face on a daily basis—that would be a panacea.

-While this word is often used to describe a body's curves, bodacious can also be used to describe something that is remarkable or admirable.
+While this word is often used as an adjective for a body's curves, bodacious can also describe something that is remarkable or admirable.
 For example, a person might have a bodacious energy or a home might have bodacious decor.

 For example, seeing the silhouette of a young couple on a park bench is lovely, but if you see a shadowy silhouette in a house you thought was empty, then you might want to run away.